-If newer journals are faster, why might that be?
-One possible reason is that as the number of submitted papers goes up, the number of editors doesn’t always go up quickly enough, so the editors get overworked – whereas when a journal is new the number of papers to handle per editor may be lower.
+One conclusion from my 2012 analysis was that newer journals tend to be faster.
+If they are, why might that be?
+One possible reason is that as the number of submitted papers goes up, the number of editors doesn’t always go up quickly enough, so the editors get overworked – whereas when a journal is new, the number of papers to handle per editor may be lower.

-It is important to remember that the speed of review is mainly down to the reviewers, as Andy Farke pointed out in a recent PLOS blog post.
+It is important to remember that the speed of review is mainly down to the reviewers.
 Editors can affect this by setting deadlines and chasing late reviewers, but they only have a limited amount of control over when reviewers send their reports.

-But given this limitation, there could be reasons for variations in the average speed of review between journals.
+There could be various reasons for variations in the average speed of review between journals.
 Reviewers might be excited by the prospect of reviewing for newer journals, so they are more likely to be fast.
-This could equally be true for the highest impact journals, of course, and also for open access journals if the reviewer is an open access fan.
+This could equally be true for the highest impact journals, of course, and also for open access journals if the reviewer is a fan of open access.
 Enthusiastic reviewers not only mean that the reviewers who have agreed send their reports in more quickly, but also that it will be easier to get someone to agree to review in the first place.
-As Bob O’Hara pointed out in a comment on Andy Farke’s post, “If lots of people decline, you’re not going to have a short review time”.

 Another less positive possible reason for shorter review times could be that reviewers are not being careful enough.
 This hypothesis was tested and refuted by the editors of Acta Neuropathologica in a 2008 editorial.
 (Incidentally, this journal had an average time from submission to first decision of around 17 days between 2005 and 2007, which is pretty fast.)
 The editorial says “Because in this journal all reviews are rated from 0 (worst) to 100 (best), we plotted speed versus quality.
 As reflected in Fig. 1, there is no indication that review time is related to the quality of a review.”